 FENN has been the choice for companies searching for an efficient, low-cost method of pointing, forming, and reducing wire, rod, and tube since 1900.
 Because of their dedication to creating and engineering metal forming solutions they can meet the unique requirements of their diverse customer base.
-FENN also serves a myriad of applications across a broad range of industries with the deep knowledge and expertise necessary to design and build customized metal forming equipment.
+FENN also serves a myriad of applications across a broad range of industries with the deep knowledge and expertise necessary to design and build customized metal forming equipment and swaging machines.

 What is Swaging?